A Secure Consensus Protocol for Sidechains: The Cumulus Sidechain

-In this section, we present Vulcan from a high-level overview.
-Analogous to Ethereum \cite{wood2014ethereum}, Vulcan is also an account-based protocol, where each participant has an account referring to their properties (e.g., balance, non-fungible tokens, etc.).
-Therefore, the whole protocol can also be viewed as a state machine.
+In this section, we present the design details of Cumulus.
+Similar to Ethereum \cite{wood2014ethereum}, Cumulus is also an account-based protocol, where each participant has an account representing their properties (e.g., balance, non-fungible tokens, etc.).
+Therefore, the whole protocol can be viewed as a state machine.
 For simplicity, in this paper, the state only refers to account balances.
-The protocol begins with a genesis state and proceeds by executing transactions periodically until it terminates.
+The protocol begins with a genesis state and proceeds by executing transactions continuously until it terminates.

-The sidechain$\mathbb{SC}$ is set up by $\mathcal{V}$ deploying $\mathbb{C}$ on $\mathbb{MC}$, and any validator can be the owner.
-The owner of $\mathbb{C}$ sets an endpoint in $\mathbb{C}$ indicating when $\mathbb{SC}$ will be closed.
-When it passes the endpoint, the protocol will halt, after which users can exit with the balance according to the latest agreed checkpoint.